yasserelmzoudi/Breakout-Game/doc/PLAN.md

 ### Possible Classes

  * Class 1
-   * A `Paddle` class to instatiate a paddle and control its movement.
+   * A `Paddle` class to instantiate a paddle and control its movement.

    * Maybe `moveRight()` and `moveLeft()` methods, or just a general `move()` method that takes a direction as a parameter.